The University of Pennsylvania diploma has been printed in Latin since its first graduating class in 1757.

 For the name you select to be printed on your diploma, the first and last names must match the first and last names that have been registered with Penn.
-If the name being requested for the diploma differs significantly from the name on the official student record, a name change request must be submitted to the University Registrar, 221 Franklin Building.
+If the name being requested for the diploma differs significantly from the name on the official student record, a name change request must be submitted to the University Registrar, 150 Franklin Building.
 If you request a name for your diploma that does not match your registered name with the University and do not submit the name change prior to the diploma printing, your registered name will be printed on your diploma.
-No additional titles, such as Esq. or Dr. etc, will be permitted on the diploma.
+No additional titles, such as Esq., Dr., etc., will be permitted on the diploma.

 A replacement diploma will be issued upon request, and can be ordered online or with an application form.
 Penn does not issue duplicate or electronic copies of diplomas.
 A replacement displays the signatures of the current officials but shows the original date of graduation.
 A statement reading “Replacement Diploma Issued on (Month, Date, Year)” will be printed at the bottom of the diploma to indicate that it is not an original.
 The fee for a replacement diploma is $100, and the processing time is between six and eight weeks.

 The name printed on the replacement will be the name from your original diploma.
 If you have legally changed your name, please order your replacement using the paper form and send it in with a copy of the documentation verifying your name change.

-A general diploma translation can be found online.
+A general diploma translation can be found here.
 You can also request a notarized translation that includes your name, degree and graduation date.
 The processing time is five business days and cannot be expedited.

 The Office of the University Registrar provides a number of services to verify a student's status.
 Information about verifying degrees, ordering transcripts and academic certification can be found at www.upenn.edu/registrar/student-services/index.html.